 Latex is very responsive.
 It moves as you do, springing back into shape to support your weight as you shift in bed.
-Many latex mattress toppers are constructed with channels that let air circulate.
+Usually, the best latex mattress topper will be constructed with channels that let air circulate.
 A thick topper can alleviate issues with night sweats.

 Extending A Mattresses Lifespan

 Putting a mattress topper on a new bed can extend its life.
 The top layer of a mattress gets the most abuse.
 If you protect your regular mattress from the beginning, you can replace the latex topper when necessary instead of shelling out thousands for a new mattress.
 It’s also easier to move and transport a mattress topper than an entire foundation.

 A Cheap Upgrade

 Some people may currently own an innerspring or memory foam mattress, whether old or new, but would like to reap the benefits of a latex mattress.
 Considering that a good quality latex mattress can be very expensive compared to the types mentioned above, it makes sense to buy a latex topper and use instead of buying even a budget latex mattress (if one existed).
 Once the topper wears out, if the base mattress is still in good condition, buy another topper, over and over until the actual mattress underneath becomes too old and unusable.